5-Minute Homemade Balsamic Vinaigrette (Better Than Store-Bought)

 • It has a longer shelf life.
 Highly acidic dressings like this balsamic vinaigrette can be stored longer than most homemade dressings—for 3 weeks or more—if kept in a well-sealed container in the refrigerator.

-This Homemade Balsamic Vinaigrette has a sweet yet savoury flavour profile that pairs perfectly with simple greens or a pasta salad, berries, tomatoes, stone fruit and grilled vegetables.
+This 5-Minute Homemade Balsamic Vinaigrette has a sweet yet savoury flavour profile that pairs perfectly with simple greens or a pasta salad, berries, tomatoes, stone fruit and grilled vegetables.
 Ideal for the summer months, it also works well as a marinade to give grilled steak, chicken, fish, tofu or even pre-dinner olives a bold and tangy upgrade.
-Try it as a dip with warm bread!

-Try this Easy Small Batch Vinaigrette or this Best Homemade Barbecue Sauce next.
+Try this Easy Small Batch Vinaigrette or this Sweet and Smoky Homemade Barbecue Sauce next.

 Best Homemade Balsamic Vinaigrette. - harvestandnourish.com